diznq/80s/README.md

 - `session`: session context
 - `locals`: a table where scripts can store intermediate data that they can share across them while entire page renders
 - `endpoint`: request URL without query part
-- `query`: table with query parameters
+- `query`: table with query parameters, encrypted parameters available under `query.e` and should be used if possible instead as just `query` can be overriden in case of `?e=...&param1=...&param2=...`
 - `headers`: table of request headers
 - `body`: request body
 - `status(http_status)`: write HTTP status